library-data-platform/ldp/doc/User_Guide.md

 1\.
 Data model
 --------------

-The primary LDP data model is a hybrid of relational and JSON schemas.
+The LDP data model is a hybrid of relational and JSON schemas.
 Each table contains JSON data in a relational attribute called `data`, and a subset of the JSON fields is also stored in individual relational attributes.
 It is typically queried via SQL:

 ```sql
 SELECT